 Does coughing get you higher?

 Overall, coughing when you smoke weed will not make you higher.
-If you’re looking for get higher, then try smoking a strain with a higher concentration of cannabinoids, or switching to a wax or concentrate product.
+If your looking for get higher, than try smoking a strain with a higher concentration of cannabinoids, or switching to a wax or concentrate product.

 How can you avoid coughing when you smoke weed?

-If you find yourself in a coughing fit every time you smoke, then it may be best to avoid it all together.
+If you find yourself in a coughing fit every time you smoke, than it may be best to avoid it all together.
 Try these tips to alleviate coughing.

 - Drink water or other fluids while smoking: Sipping some tea or water while you smoke can help move the tiny particles out of your throat and into your stomach.

-- Make sure you’re smoking natural cannabis products: Cannabis flower or oils that have added solvents or ingredients can cause irritation much easier than cannabis that has been produced naturally.
+- Make sure your smoking natural cannabis products: Cannabis flower or oils that have added solvents or ingredients can cause irritation much easier than cannabis that has been produced naturally.